 House Deed – Oftentimes confused with a house title, a house deed is a legally binding document used to transfer a property from seller to buyer.
 When you purchase a house, the deed is the document stating that you own the house.
 At closing, buyers receive a deed which is signed and witnessed.

 Title Search – A title search is the research the title company performs to check for potential obstacles to transferring ownership from seller to buyer.
-Examples of obstacles are outstanding mortgages; property liens like a home equity line of credit; unpaid fees, special assessments, taxes, Homeowners Association (HOA) dues; easements; leases; and restrictions.
+Such obstacles are often referred to as title defects.
+Examples of title defects are outstanding mortgages; property liens like a home equity line of credit; unpaid fees, special assessments, taxes, Homeowners Association (HOA) dues; easements; leases; and restrictions.
 In the DMV area, a title search can take anywhere from a few hours up to five days to complete.

 Closing – In real estate transactions, the closing is a meeting in which money exchanges hands and real estate documents are reviewed and signed.
 Closing is the final phase of homebuying in which ownership is transferred from the seller to the buyer.